Forecasting-based Biomedical Time-series Data Synthesis for Open Data and Robust AI

 \subsection{Animal Data Acquisition}

-All \textit{in vivo} data was acquired from a previous study (IACUC approval: KA2021-066) \cite{jo2022general}.
+All \textit{in vivo} data was acquired from a previous study (IACUC\footnote{Institutional Animal Care and Use Committee} approval: KA2021-066) \cite{jo2022general}.
 Briefly, EEG/EMG signals were recorded at a sampling rate of 1 kHz using a biopotential acquisition device (RHD2000, Intan Technologies, CA, USA), which was then amplified and digitally filtered (low-pass filter at 0.1 Hz, high-pass filter at 7.5 kHz, and notch filter at 60 Hz).
 Filtered EEG/EMG signals were segmented into 5s epochs for further analysis using custom-written software (MATLAB, MathWorks, Natick, MA, USA).
-Implementation of robust fairness protocols requires systematic approaches to bias detection and mitigation throughout the generation pipeline.
-The development of specialized fairness constraints helps guide synthetic data generation while maintaining biomedical utility.
-Furthermore, regular evaluation of population representation metrics will enable continuous monitoring and adjustment of generation parameters to support equitable coverage.